Engaging the ‘Unusual Suspects’: An Interview With Azzedine Downes

 Knowing that raising awareness wasn’t enough, IFAW had “partnered with European politicians to implement a European ban on all seal products.”
 This ban saved the lives of more than 3.6 million seal pups.
-Do you think that the incorporation of animal welfare and conservation in the UN SDGs could eventually produce similar outcomes?
+Do you think that the incorporation of animal welfare and conservation into the UN SDGs could eventually produce similar outcomes?
 In other words, do you believe that the SDGs targets related to animal welfare and conservation can be achieved as part of — and thanks to — this framework, or do you perhaps think that firm and concrete policies, such as the ban mentioned above, would be necessary?

 AD: I think there is a case to be made that these strategies go hand in hand.
 While incorporating animal welfare and conservation into the SDGs is a critical step forward, it does not necessarily guarantee the near-term outcomes that more often accompany statutory or policy mandates.
 Implementing legal restrictions to support conservation values consistent with the SDGs in the near term allows time for attitudes, economies and norms to adapt, while also protecting resources and species from immediate threats.